 I'm a PhD candidate in the Department of Computer Science, Johns Hopkins University.
 As a member of Center for Language and Speech Processing, I'm currently involved in research on neural machine translation.
-Yet personally, I'm interested in problems of different categories in the field of natural language processing.
-My advisors are Philipp Koehn and Kevin Duh.
+Yet personally, I'm interested in problems of different categories in the field of natural language processing (both text and speech).
+My primary advisor is Philipp Koehn.

 Apart from my graduate studies, I have also spent a few wonderful summers either interning at Salesforce Research, Amazon or visiting The University of Edinburgh.
 Before joining Johns Hopkins, I got my Bachelor's degree in Beijing University of Posts & Telecommunications.
 During the last year of my undergraduate study, I worked with Weiwei Sun in the Language Computing and Web Mining Group of Institute of Computer Science & Technology, Peking University, with a focus on semantic parsing and Chinese word segmentation.